Ecuador Travel Guide

 Ceremony Comfort

-For the psilocybin ceremony day, comfort matters.
+For the plant medicine ceremony day, comfort matters.
 Choose clothing that feels grounding and non restrictive.
 Soft layers, cozy socks, and something warm for after the experience are ideal.

 Many participants also like to bring: